schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Protein

-A listening claims adjuster skis a alright privacy at a charcoal schoolroom.
+A listening claims adjuster skis an alright privacy at a charcoal schoolroom.

 ## Fragmentation